Romani people in Australia: Western influences on Australian Romani culture

 Western culture in Australia has influenced the nature and prevalence of Romani customs and traditions.
-The nomadic lifestyle is still practiced in some Australian Romani populations, where caravans are used to travel between regions and states.
+The nomadic lifestyle is still practised in some Australian Romani populations, where caravans are used to travel between regions and states.
 In the twenty-first century, a noticeable trend shows the increasing number of Romani families opting to live in more permanent settlements.
 Reasons behind this may include better access to education, settling down as an easier lifestyle alternative to travelling, and so forth.

-Culture is largely practiced within the boundaries of the community, with the group using food, music, ornaments and clothing to express their beliefs and traditions.
+Culture is largely practised within the boundaries of the community, with the group using food, music, ornaments and clothing to express their beliefs and traditions.
 Fortune-telling remains a significant practice for the Australian Roma; throughout history they have used it as both an expression of culture and as a job position.
 Additionally, following the rise of technology in the twenty-first century, social media has become a means for Romani people to engage in culture, with online forums allowing members to find like-minded people and to discuss and share their traditions and practices.

 Many scholars argue that Romani culture is slowly fading in the face of the wider Australian culture.
 For example, their nomadic lifestyle rivals the permanency needed to sustain contemporary jobs, so many Roma feel the need to reject such practice.
 Similarly, the use of the Romanes language is becoming less prevalent within the community, with English taking its place in order to suit the demands of Australian culture.